GoogleCloudPlatform/accelerated-platforms/use-cases/rag-pipeline/README.md

 <TODO> Explain the RAG use case with architecture and flow

 <TODO> Explain the use case here before submitting to main
-Use case helps the the retailer suggest semantically similiar items from the product catalog if the product item user requested is out of stock or unavailable.
+Use case helps the the retailer suggest semantically similar items from the product catalog if the product item user requested is out of stock or unavailable.

 ## Dataset